nesk/akkurate/documentation/topics/getting-started.md

 # Getting started

-This article will show you how to install %product% and run your first validation with it.
+This article will show you how to install %product% and write your first validation code.

 ## Installation